muritane/coordination-architecture/load-bearing_theory_stack.md

 ## Status and Scope

-This document specifies a **minimal, descriptive execution architecture** for bounded systems: how they act, absorb consequences, harden constraints, and remain viable under drift.
+This document specifies a **minimal, descriptive execution architecture** for bounded systems: how they act, absorb consequences, harden constraints, articulate boundaries, and remain viable under drift.

 It is **not** a theory of:

 * human psychology,
-* intelligence or intent,
+* intelligence, intent, or consciousness,
 * morality, legitimacy, or justice,
-* preference formation or value selection.
+* preference formation or value prescription.

 It applies wherever: